Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Newborn puppies vary in size depending on the breed; tiny dogs like the Chihuahua produce puppies sized about four inches long, while giant breed newborns like Great Dane puppies may be twice that size.
 The rate of puppy development also varies from breed to breed.
 For instance, Cocker Spaniel puppies open their eyes sooner than Fox Terrier puppies, and Basenji puppies develop teeth earlier than Shetland Sheepdog puppies.
 However, no matter the breed, all puppies are born totally dependent on the momma dog, technically called the bitch.

-Right in time for Father’s Day gifts (hint hint!), you’ll also find all the must-know puppy information in my COMPLETE PUPPY CARE book.
+Right in time for Father’s Day gifts (hint hint!), you’ll also find all the must-know puppy information (including development stages through two years) in my COMPLETE PUPPY CARE book.

 puppy development